iterait/emloop/tutorial/README.md

       - sq_err
       - accuracy
 ```
-In this setting, we instruct the network to expect inputs `x` and `y`.
+In this setting, we instruct the model to expect inputs `x` and `y`.
 **cxflow** will make sure the proper dataset provides these sources and links them to the proper TensorFlow placeholders.
 Similarly, the output variables are the ones that will be evaluated by the computational graph.
 This is the part where the correct naming plays important role - `io` in the config is precisely mapped to the